 Tulips usually flower from mid-April to early May, but exact dates are hard to predict.
 This stems from the tulip's growth and flowering reacting to weather conditions such as temperature and amount of rain.
 Also, different tulip species may flower at slightly different times.

 Do you want to know when the best time to visit the tulips fields is?
-Then check out the 'bloeimeter' of the Tulip Festival.
-This 'bloomometer' is updated daily during the annual tulip festival.
+Then check out the 'bloomometer' of the Tulip Festival.
+The flowering percentage is updated daily, but only during the annual tulip festival.
 It shows you which percentage of the tulips is flowering that day.

 “ ALL THOSE COLOURS... ”